Stateful Behaviour

 container.Bind(pauseCondition);

-// The states need dependencies, but should not be used externally.
+// Bind the states (they need dependencies, but should not be accessible externally).

 container.BindInaccessible(menuState);